pgRouting/workshop/docs/chapters/osm2pgrouting.rst

      - **Value**
      - **Description**
      - **Required**
-   * - -file
+   * - --file
      - <file>
      - name of your osm xml file
      - yes
+   * - -host
+     - <host>
+     - host of your postgresql database (default: localhost)
+     - no
+   * - --port
+     - <port>
+     - port of your database (default: 5432)
+     - no
-   * - -dbname
+   * - --dbname
      - <dbname>
      - name of your database
      - yes
+   * - --schema
+     - <schema>
+     - name of the schema where to install the data
+     - no
-   * - -user
+   * - --username
      - <user>
      - name of the user, which have write access to the database
      - yes
+   * - --password
+     - <passwd>
+     - password for database access
+     - yes
    * - -conf
      - <file>
-     - name of your configuration xml file
+     - name of your configuration xml file (default: mapconfig.xml)
-     - yes
-   * - -host
-     - <host>
-     - host of your postgresql database (default: 127.0.0.1)
      - no
-   * - -port
-     - <port>
-     - port of your database (default: 5432)
-     - no
-   * - -passwd
-     - <passwd>
-     - password for database access
-     - no
-   * - -prefixtables
+   * - --prefix
      - <prefix>
      - add at the beginning of table names
      - no
+   * - --suffix
+     - <suffix
+     - add at the end of table names
+     - no
-   * - -skipnodes
+   * - --addnodes
      -
-     - don't import the nodes table
+     - import the nodes table
      - no
-   * - -clean
+   * - --clean
      -
      - drop peviously created tables
      - no